styounessi/web-event-stream-pipeline/README.md

 ### Environment Variable File 🔑

 This repository includes an `.env.example` file, which serves as a template for configuring environment variables required by the ELK stack setup and configuration.
-To use these variables, you'll need to rename this file to `.env`.
+To use these variables, you'll need to rename this file to `.env` and assign values to the variables.

 The `.env.example` file contains both sensitive and non-sensitive variables necessary for the proper functioning of the ELK stack.
 Below is the complete structure of the file, along with explanations for each variable: